Casey-Hofland/NamingAnalyzer/README.md

 **Found in Asset Menu > Create > Naming Ruleset**
 - Create a button next to "pattern" that links you to a regex tester web page with your pattern as input.

+**Found in Context Menu**
+- "Obey Naming Validator" and "Ignore Naming Validator" are semantically correct, but confusing.
+Rename these to better things.